 Wrongful Death

 Losing a loved one to another person or party’s negligence can be quite devastating and painful.
-The sad thing is, there is nothing anyone can do to restore life after loss.
 Yet, filing a wrongful death action may give surviving loved ones a sense of closure and justice and provide the deserved monetary compensation for the loss.

 Unfortunately, wrongful death cases can be quite complex.
 One must prove that the alleged liable party caused death due to negligence or strict liability.
 Going about this could mean that family and friends have many questions.